Texas inmate faces execution for fatally stabbing 2 brothers

 “We hope the Allen family finds peace after nearly 30 years of waiting for justice for their loved ones.
 The death penalty should be reserved for the worst of the worst, and a Harris County jury determined long ago that this defendant fits the bill.
 Let us honor the memory of the victims, Charles and Bradley Allen, and never forget that our focus has and always will be on the victims,” Harris County District Attorney Kim Ogg said in a statement.

+The U.S. Supreme Court early Tuesday evening declined to halt Rhoades’ execution.

-Rhoades’ attorneys have asked the U.S. Supreme Court to stop his execution, arguing his constitutional right to due process is being violated because he is being prevented from pursuing claims that some potential jurors at his trial might have been dismissed for racially discriminatory reasons.
+Rhoades’ attorneys had asked the high court to intervene, arguing his constitutional right to due process is being violated because he is being prevented from pursuing claims that some potential jurors at his trial might have been dismissed for racially discriminatory reasons.

 In July, Rhoades’ attorneys filed a federal lawsuit against state District Judge Ana Martinez in Houston over a request they had made that the judge order prosecutors to release information related to allegations some jurors were dismissed based on racial discrimination.
 Martinez ruled she lacked jurisdiction to consider the request.
 The suit was dismissed earlier this month by a Houston federal judge, who also declined to stay the execution.
 The 5th U.S. Circuit Court of Appeals on Monday upheld the suit’s dismissal and also declined to stay the execution.
 The appeals court in 2019 had previously denied a similar claim by Rhoades’ attorneys on allegations that two Black jurors were dismissed due to racial bias.
 Rhoades is white.